AVEVA/CONNECT-data-services-developer-docs/content/set-up/roles/roles-concept.md

 Administrators use roles to manage access to assets, resources, and services.
 They can then assign these roles to identities, which include users, groups, and client-credentials clients.
 When an identity tries to access a resource, OCS checks the assigned roles against the permissions on the resource to determine their access level.

+## Default roles

-There are five built-in roles which cannot be removed from a tenant:
+The following roles are default system roles that cannot be removed from a tenant:

+- Super Admin – <!-- Help wanted -->

 - Tenant Administrator – Administrator with full permissions by default.
 This is the highest privilege role, with the ability to create new and remove existing users, clients and secrets.